 Jessica’s hobby of Taekwondo led her to meet her husband, Patrick, a Taekwondo instructor.
 They married in 2012 and Jessica now wears a wedding anklet on her left ankle.
 Since then, Patrick has become Jessica’s pillar of support in her travels and adventures.
 Together, they continue to train in Taekwondo.

-Jessica continues to travel the globe motivating people to overcome their perceived limitations.
-With her experience speaking to audiences in 23 countries, Jessica codified her message into Possible Thinking and the Achieve Model.
+Jessica continues to travel the globe motivating people to overcome their perceived limitations with her inspirational speeches.
+With Jessica's experience speaking to audiences in 23 countries, she codified her message into Possible Thinking and the Achieve Model.

 See the internationally award-winning film about Jessica’s life.